netxms/netxms-doc/admin/data-collection.rst

 Push parameters
 ===============

-NetXMS gives you ability to push DCI values when you need it instead of polling them on specific time intervals.
+|product_name| gives you ability to push DCI values when you need it instead of polling
+them on specific time intervals.
 To be able to push data to the server, you should take the following steps: